Equivariant $\mathcal{Z}$-stability for single automorphisms on simple $C^*$-algebras with tractable trace simplices: Introduction

-With some extra work, the same methods can be used to prove that strongly outer $\Z$-actions\footnote{An automorphism $\alpha \in \op{Aut}(A)$ is \emph{strongly outer} if for every $\alpha$-invariant $\tau \in T(A)$ its extension to the weak closure of $A$ under the GNS representation associated to $\tau$ is outer.
-An action $\alpha: G \acts A$ of a countable discrete group $G$ is strongly outer if $\alpha_g$ is a strongly outer automorphism for each $g \in G\setminus\{e\}$.
-Although each automorphism corresponds to an action of $\Z$, the notion of strongly outer for an action of $\Z$ is much stronger than the corresponding notion for a single automorphism.
-In this paper we will work with this stronger version to obtain our results.} have finite Rokhlin dimension with commuting towers.
+With some extra work, the same methods can be used to prove that strongly outer $\Z$-actions have finite Rokhlin dimension with commuting towers.
 Rokhlin dimension is one of the various Rokhlin-type properties for group actions studied by $C^*$-algebraists, motivated by the importance of the Rokhlin lemma in ergodic theory and Rokhlin-type results in the classification of amenable group actions on von Neumann algebras.
 The Rokhlin property for $C^*$-algebras first appeared in the work of Herman--Jones \cite{HermanJones} and Herman--Ocneanu \cite{HermanOcneanu} about actions of cyclic groups on UHF-algebras, and its applications to classification for single automorphisms were later studied in greater generality by Kishimoto and various collaborators \cite{BKRS, Kishimoto95,BEK,Kishimoto96,EvansKishimoto,Kishimoto98,Kishimoto98b,EEK,BratelliKishimoto,Nakamura}.
-The finite group case was studied by Izumi in \cite{IzumiI,IzumiII}.
+The finite group case was studied by Izumi in \cite{IzumiI,IzumiII} (for unital $C^*$-algebras; the non-unital case was studied for example in \cite{GardellaSantiago}).
 As his research shows, aside from other possible obstructions like a lack of projections in the $C^*$-algebra, in the case of finite groups there are obstructions of K-theoretic nature that withhold a lot of actions from having the Rokhlin property.
 This led researchers to study two types of weakened versions of the property: